MichaelJosephKramer/dorothy/articles/2011-10-13-npm-installation-from-a-n00b-viewpoint.md

 - `npm version`

 The usual suspects are all there.
 A quick "`npm help`" will show you the full list.

+## Should I compile Node.js myself, or use a package manager like Homebrew?

+I've done both, and compiling Node.js yourself isn't as hard as it sounds.
+Installing it from a package manager is even easier.
+While a new Node.js release comes every couple of weeks, you can quickly install newer versions and switch between them using a version manager like n or nave.

 ## NPM Installation: to chown or not to chown?